Calista

 Calista was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Calista's population showed higher linguistic diversity than most local areas, with 12.1% speaking a language other than English at home, and 31.3% born overseas.
-Christianity was the predominant religion in Calista, representing 40.3% of its population.
-Notably, the 'Other' religious category was overrepresented in Calista at 1.0%, compared to Greater Perth's 2.8%.
+Calista's population was found to be more culturally diverse than most local markets, with 12.1% speaking a language other than English at home and 31.3% born overseas.
+Christianity was the predominant religion in Calista, making up 40.3% of its population.
+However, the category 'Other' showed significant overrepresentation in Calista at 1.0%, compared to Greater Perth's 2.8%.

 Frequently Asked Questions - Diversity